 Environmental Impact of Polystyrene Waste

 Polystyrene waste poses a severe threat to our environment.
 One of the most concerning aspects is its non-biodegradable nature.
-Polystyrene foam can persist in the environment for hundreds to thousands of years.
+Polystyrene foam can persist in the environment for hundreds to thousands of years, as it takes an extremely long time to decompose in landfills.
 This longevity means that once polystyrene waste enters our ecosystems, it remains there, contributing to long-term pollution.

 Wildlife often mistakes polystyrene foam pieces for food, leading to ingestion that can cause injury or even starvation.
-The chemicals within polystyrene, such as styrene, can leach into the environment, affecting both wildlife and human health.
+The chemicals within polystyrene, such as styrene, can leach into the ground, contaminating soil and water and affecting both wildlife and human health.
+Mistakes made during the manufacturing and disposal processes have further contributed to polystyrene pollution.
 The widespread use of polystyrene in food packaging and disposable cups only exacerbates these issues, as these items are frequently discarded improperly.
+Some waste management companies burn polystyrene to generate energy as an alternative to landfill disposal, but this method also raises environmental concerns.

 Tackling the environmental impact of polystyrene waste demands collective action from individuals, communities, and businesses.
 Recognizing the seriousness of the issue allows for taking significant steps to mitigate polystyrene pollution.